 Pros: Runs error tests every 24 hours.
 Audible alerts in the result of dangerous radon levels.
 Made in the US.

 Cons: No wall-mounting options.
 The power cord is somewhat short.

 This radon detector is easy to set up and starts working within 10 minutes.
 You can monitor the readings on your smartphone, and the data updates six times per hour.
 This detector also stores up to a year’s worth of data, so you can keep track of long-term trends.
 The device sounds an alarm if radon levels exceed 4pCi/L.

 Pros: The data storage capabilities are great for tracking radon levels over time.
 You can use the app to turn off the alarm.

-Cons: The app can be glitchy and tricky to use, especially on newer smartphones.
-The exported data doesn’t include timestamps.
+Cons: The exported data doesn’t include timestamps.